Views: 9684 | Ratings: 4707

 If vintage shopping is more your game, head down the street to A Secret Closet (4617 N Lincoln Ave, 773-293-2903).
 Packed with cute pieces to make you feel like a superstar, make sure you hit the ATM before youbrowse, as there is a minimum on credit card purchases.
 Another great vintage option is Savvy Seconds and 1sts (4724 N Lincoln Ave, 773-728-8920).
 The shop is known for its wide range of clothing that is well organized, so shopping is less like a treasure hunt and more of a relaxing activity.

 Hazel (1902 W. Montrose, 773-769-2227) is a go-to of ours when it comes to finding a perfect gift.
 Finely designed jewelry and accessories are found in abundance here, as well as the gift card to go along with them.
-This Ravenswood boutique has received a lot of buzz for their distinctive products and has been featured in numerous local and national magazines.
+This Ravenswood shopping spot has received a lot of buzz for their distinctive products and has been featured in numerous local and national magazines.

 If you love to read, The Book Cellar (4736-38 N Lincoln Ave, 773-293-2665)is a great place to go.
 The concept is wine cellar with books, and the result is amazing.
 Packed with bestsellers and topped off with a homey, cozy atmosphere, this is the kind of place where you want to cuddle up and read all day, and enjoy a glass of wine while you fall into your next great read.